 Mike has lectured for various organizations and professional groups on estate planning and estate administration matters and has been active in several non-profit organizations.
 He is a golfer, enjoys staying fit and healthy and is an avid home cook which he incorporates into life with his family.

-- Mike has provided basic and advanced estate planning advice and counsel to single individuals and married couples in the Bay Area/Silicon Valley since 1972 and in Santa Cruz since 2005.
+Mike has provided basic and advanced estate planning advice and counsel to single individuals and married couples in the Bay Area/Silicon Valley since 1972.
 He is experienced in representing individuals and couples with blended families and can provide counsel to couples with complex separate property and community property issues.
-In addition to assisting clients in the design of revocable trusts, wills, powers of attorney and health care directives and the selection of trustees, executors and agents, Mike assists clients in business succession planning, co-ownership arrangements, life insurance trust design, irrevocable trusts for children and other family members, beneficiary designations for retirement benefits, using business entities such as corporations, limited liability companies and partnerships for family businesses, investment real estate and other investment assets with the goal of minimizing gift, estate and generation skipping transfer taxes and avoiding property tax reassessment where possible.
+In addition to assisting clients in the design of revocable trusts, wills, powers of attorney and health care directives and the selection of trustees, executors and agents, Mike assists clients in business succession planning, co-ownership arrangements, irrevocable trusts for children and other family members, beneficiary designations for retirement benefits, using business entities such as corporations, limited liability companies and partnerships for family businesses, investment real estate and other investment assets with the goal of minimizing gift, estate and generation skipping transfer taxes and avoiding property tax reassessment where possible.
 Mike is experienced in providing gift tax advice and in preparing gift tax returns in a manner that will minimize the transfer tax impact and the risk of examination by the IRS.
-Mike has handled the diverse needs of clients with dependent parents and minor and adult children with special needs while guiding clients through the many estate planning decisions that must be made.
+Mike has handled the diverse needs of clients with dependent parents while guiding clients through the many estate planning decisions that must be made.
 He also has significant experience in correcting estate planning errors made by others and in providing creative and practical solutions in complex situations.
 Mike’s goal for each client’s estate plan is make certain that it balances the tax and non-tax factors important to the client and to assure that it will permit the post-death administration of the plan to be as efficient as possible.